 There has to be a reason for all this bad run of luck & royal historian Laurence Gardner believed he had the answer.
 In his 'Bloodline of the Holy Grail', chapter; 'House of the Unicorns', he writes this; 'After many failed attempts to gain control of Scotland, the English Parliament had discovered a strategic route to Scottish possession - one that may well have been devised before James was invited to succeed.
 Once James was settled on the united thrones , a solution to the long standing ambition was in place: (a) future Kings of Britain would remain based in London, thereby restricting Scottish influence even in the affairs of Scotland; (b) Westminster could eventually dissolve the traditional Scottish Three States Parliament; (c) at an appropriate time, the Stuarts could be discredited & deposed, & (d) a puppet Monarch of Westminster's own choosing could then replace the Scottish succession.
 The perceived outcome of this strategy would be Scotland's overall subjection to English rule - an ambition which had prevailed since the days of Edward I.'

-The 'House of Unicorns' says Gardner is the House of Stuart, traced (as stated previously) back to Bruce's daughter Marjory.
-The Stuart Dynasty survived however & has once again found it's way back into the corridors of the British Monarchy in the form of Prince William & Harry, whose Stuart descended mother was killed just days before Scotland was allowed it's 'Devoultion' (See Rik Clay for another line to that story).
+The 'House of Unicorns' says Gardner is the House of Stuart, traced (as stated) back to Bruce's daughter Marjory.
+The Stuart Dynasty survived however & has once again found it's way back into the corridors of the British Monarchy in the form of Prince William & Harry, whose Stuart descended mother was killed just days before Scotland was allowed it's 'Devoultion'.
 The Grail Bloodline Gardner speaks of is the bloodline of Jesus, traceable back through the Stuarts, Lorraine's, Merovingian's, back to the Fisher Kings, through Jesus & all the way back to King David.

 One has to admire their imagination!